johnnygerard/FlashX/README.md

 Visit the website at this address: [flashx.azurewebsites.net](https://flashx.azurewebsites.net)

+The first page load might take a while because the app is idled out when there is no activity.
+This happens because I currently use a free version (F1) which is the lowest tier of the Azure App Service Plan.

 Users must create an account to get started.
 As indicated by the domain name, the website is hosted on [Microsoft Azure](https://azure.microsoft.com/en-us/).